calvitoria/calvitoria-sound/README.md

 </div>

 ### Welcome to Calvitoria Sound!
 I made this project to learn more about react and expand my css and javascript knowledge.
 I had so much fun developing it!
 I must say I loved the way it turned out to be.
 With the design, I had the goal to transmit something a bit 'vintage' looking, and at the same time, modern and contemporary.
-No css framework was used, only pure css.
+No css framework was used, only pure css. *reminder: this was developed while student of Trybe!
+Some helper files were given by the course!*
 #### 🚀 Since I am new to react, I know I have much to learn!
 Therefore, feedbacks are much appreciated. 🚀

 <div>